 Treatment with the physiokey

 For the first time, physiokey also utilises a modified form of iontophoresis called “key-phoresis”.
-Here, the use of an external cream and gel become even more efficient.
+Here, the application of an external creams and gels to enhance treatment outcomes becomes even more efficient.

 3 types of treatment